-- A. Demonstrate knowledge of child and adolescent developmental stages, patterns, progressions, characteristics, and principles of motor development. - B. Recognize principles and components of perceptual motor development (e.g., tactile, auditory, visual) and their relationship to motor learning and performance. - C. Demonstrate understanding of motor learning principles, processes, and concepts (e.g., positive transfer of learning, practice, observational learning) and ways to promote all students' acquisition and refinement of motor skills. - D. Analyze the influences of various factors (e.g., social, emotional, cognitive, physical, cultural, environmental) on motor development, motor learning, and motor performance. - E. Apply knowledge of approaches for evaluating motor skills, techniques for detecting errors in motor performance, and techniques and guidelines for providing appropriate prompts, cues, and constructive feedback.
+- A. Demonstrate knowledge of child and adolescent developmental stages, patterns, progressions, characteristics, and principles, stages, sequences, patterns, and characteristics of motor development during childhood and adolescence. - B. Recognize principles and components of perceptual motor development (e.g., tactile, auditory, visual) and their relationship to motor learning and performance. - C. Demonstrate understanding of motor learning principles, processes, and concepts (e.g., positive transfer of learning, practice, observational learning) and ways to promote all students' acquisition and refinement of motor skills. - D. Analyze the influences of various factors (e.g., social, emotional, cognitive, physical, cultural, environmental) on motor development, motor learning, and motor performance. - E. Apply knowledge of approaches for evaluating motor skills, techniques for detecting errors in motor performance, and techniques and guidelines for providing appropriate prompts, cues, and corrective constructive feedback.